Humanoid-Teleoperation/humanoid-teleoperation.github.io/_pages/4-assisted-teleop.md

 \label{eq:alpha}
 \end{equation}
 where $d$ the distance to the goal and $D$ some threshold past which the confidence is 0.
-In this case the closer the robot gets to a predicted goal, the more likely that this goal is the correct one, and the input $\bm{r}$ is preferred over $\bm{u}$.
+In this case the closer the robot gets to a predicted goal, the more likely that this goal is the correct one, and the input $\bf{r}$ is preferred over $\bf{u}$.
 The prediction of the user intent has also been successfully used to provide haptic guidance through a master device to teleoperate a robot manipulator <d-cite key="Ly2021"></d-cite>, and could be applied to humanoid robots by using exoskeletons as input devices.
 The haptic information can also be used to enhance the user's comfort during teleoperation <d-cite key="Rahal2020"></d-cite>.

 ## B. Supervised and Safeguarded Teleoperation